 Evoy comes from the term Electric Voyage.
 A voyage is by definition: “A long journey involving travel by sea or in space”.
 Evoy will focus on sea travel first, then ocean space later.

-Silence, zero emissions and low operating cost are the core benefits of an electric propulsion system.
-Evoy’s system will not compromise your current boat usage, allowing you to use your boat how, when and where you want.
-The use of a lightweight electric motor, efficient battery management and maritime batteries make this possible.
+Silence, zero emissions, and low operating costs are the core benefits of an electric propulsion system.
+Evoy's system will not compromise your current boat usage, using your boat how, when, and where you want.
+The use of a lightweight electric motor, efficient battery management, and maritime batteries make this possible.

 Electric propulsions systems are highly reliable.
 The reason for this is the simplicity of an electric motor linked to our marine electric management system.
 Simply put, our system has four moving parts, whilst on average a combustion engine has over 2000 parts.
 This explains how Evoy can achieve a highly reliable and robust system.